Monitoring & indicators

 »Analyses and results

-Of the nitrogen indicators the agricultural N surplus pressure indicator is identified and reconfirmed as a suitable indicator as it is the most significant, prevalent, effective, and easy to use indicator regarding nitrate contamination of water.
+Of the nitrogen indicators the agricultural N surplus pressure indicator is identified and reconfirmed as a suitable indicator and as a significant, prevalent, effective, and easy to use indicator regarding nitrate contamination of water.
 The nitrate leaching below the soil zone would be the most appropriate state indicator but is seldom collected because sampling equipment to measure leaching is very costly to install and to maintain for monitoring, and the results can be difficult to upscale.
 However, in this study, nitrate leaching from pore water data were available from Tunø, Denmark.
 This is an exceptional case and here we show how they can be used in combination with the N surplus and groundwater nitrate data.
 In general, the more abundant state indicator such as nitrate concentrations in groundwater is recommended as this is the standard state quality indicator.

 Lag times may provide a valuable insight into the mode of contaminant transport because they represent the shortest travel time that delivers the agricultural signal to the water sample collection point.
 In contrast, the groundwater age represents the mean residence time of the existing groundwater at the collection point.
 Therefore, knowledge of both groundwater age and lag time are important for protection of the aquatic environment.